TomaszKoz/pg-poc/README.md

 # pg-poc

-Creative Tim Appliaction was created during 'Build amazing real desktop application by javaFx' course.
+Creative Tim Appliaction has been created as a Proof Of Concept application using JavaFX + Spring framework.

-https://www.udemy.com/build-amazing-real-desktop-application-by-javafx/
+Base view of the application was created during 'Build amazing real desktop application by javaFx' course. https://www.udemy.com/build-amazing-real-desktop-application-by-javafx/